Drixevel-Archive/TF2-InteractiveMvM/README.md

-# TF2-InteractiveMvM
+# TF2-UndeadZombies
- An interactive gamemode for the Team Fortress 2 gamemode Mann vs Machine.
+Undead Zombies is a gamemode which pits players vs AI and player controlled zombies for Team Fortress 2.